 - Preheat the oven to 425 degrees.
 Add 1 cup of sauce to the bottom of a casserole dish (mine is 9"x12").
-Add 2 tbsp of filling to each lasagna noodle – spreading it along the whole noodle.
+Add 2 tablespoon of filling to each lasagna noodle - spreading it along the whole noodle.
 Roll them up and place them in the casserole dish.

 - Pour the remaining sauce over the noodles (it will seem watery, but it will continue to thicken in the oven).
 Place in the oven (uncovered) for 25 minutes.
 Turn oven to broil and cook for an additional 2-3 minutes.